AirZero/luxuscom/README.md

 Fully Automated Luxury Gay Space Communism is here!

-With this you can create sound commands for your Linux terminal.
+With this you can create speech recognition sound commands for your Linux terminal.
 Doesn't support streaming sound yet.

 ## Getting Started